Detect and block potentially unwanted applications

 You can enable PUA protection with Microsoft Intune, Microsoft Endpoint Configuration Manager, Group Policy, or via PowerShell cmdlets.

 You can also use the PUA audit mode to detect PUAs without blocking them.
 The detections will be captured in the Windows event log.

-You can visit the Microsoft Defender ATP demo website at demo.wd.microsoft.com to confirm that the feature is working, and see it in action.
+You can visit the Microsoft Defender for Endpoint demo website at demo.wd.microsoft.com to confirm that the feature is working, and see it in action.

 PUA audit mode is useful if your company is conducting an internal software security compliance check and you'd like to avoid any false positives.